Peep the beautiful pink filament in our initial prototypes!

 To get the artifact up to the hopper.
 The design was modified to become the upper ramp (right).
+As said above, these are part of the post-intake process and initially looked like pants in the CAD file, giving them their iconic name!
+This helps guide artifacts up to the hopper after being intaked.

-This final wheel, combined with dual rollers, spaced wider than the holes to effectively optimize intake
+This final wheel, combined with dual rollers, spaced wider than the holes to effectively optimize intake.

 This design is mounted on the side and at an angle, preventing collision with other portions of the robot.

 Our Limelight mounts to the top and allows the camera to see the fiducial of the april tag on the depot so it can auto align.
 This mount allows the camera to see above the robot and far.
+Camera mounted as high as possible to avoid blocking and keep accurate view and coding.

 The lower ramp keeps the artifact compressed and centered when the lower roller is lifting it off the ground.
 It allows he artifacts to roll into the intake system.